SurajUmloti/role-auth/README.md

 # role-auth
-Simple middleware for routes to check roles and allow only request with valid roles to go forward
+Simple middleware for routes to check roles and allow only request with valid roles to go forward.

 ## Installation